iworks/build-a-house/readme.txt

 == Description ==

-The plugin allows you to keep logs of expenses during the construction of the house, with the possibility of dividing into steps, e.g. obtaining a permit, planning, building foundations, floors, roof and similar.
+The plugin allows you to keep logs of expenses during the construction of the house, with the possibility of dividing them into steps, e.g.  obtaining a permit, planning, building foundations, floors, roof, and similar.
 You can also keep a log of the most important events.

-Expense summaries available include monthly, eye and predefined step expenses.
+Expense summaries available include monthly, date and predefined step expenses.

 == Installation ==